JoseCunhaTeixeira/PAC/README.md

 # PAC - Passive and Active Computation of MASW

+New faster version of PAC using a Spark frontend and a new cleaned backend !

 PAC is an app designed for processing 2D Multichannel Analysis of Surface Waves (MASW).
 It can handle both passive and active seismic data to automatically optimize and extract dispersion images.
 Dispersion curves can be semi-automatically picked on an interactive interface and then be inverted into shear wave velocity profiles.